julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

       answer: "No. This article documents historical and ethnobotanical practices, not contemporary health guidance."
     - question: "Which herbs were cautioned for men?"
     - answer: "Notable examples include belladonna, wolfsbane (Aconitum), strong bitters, datura, and psychoactive vision plants.
 Use was often guided by apprenticeship or ritual knowledge."

+> **Historical Context Notice**
+>
+> This article documents historical and ethnobotanical practices.
+> It does not recommend use, dosage, or experimentation with any plant listed.
+> Many herbs discussed are toxic or lethal.

 ---